hipe/tmx/beauty_salon/doc/issues/038-precedence-rules-for-logical-taxonomies.md

 # precedence rules for logical taxonomies :[#038]

+(EDIT: this whole document is now antique, belonging to the [br] era)

 ## the purpose and scope of this document..

 ..is to present the concept of "node" and "taxonomy", and then the concept